chedejun/Twitter-data/README.md

 # Twitter-data
-you can buy it from chedejun@sina.com whatsapp +8615210664047
+you can buy  Twitter historical data or Twitter  data  from chedejun@sina.com whatsapp +8615210664047